Rocky Anderson: Criticisms of President Obama and the Democratic Party

 On August 11, 2011, major news media in Utah reported that Anderson had denounced the Democratic Party and had resigned his membership.
 Anderson wrote in a letter to the Democratic Congressional Campaign Committee that "Until the Democratic Party shows some spine and draws a line in the sand — that an end to the tax breaks for the wealthy needs to be part of any debt/budget bill — please take my name off your list."
 He added: "I'm done with the Democratic Party.
 As I said on Amy Goodman's show a couple years ago, I've put my 'Proud Democrat' coffee mug in storage.
 I think now I'll just throw it in the garbage and have done with it" and that "The Constitution has been eviscerated while Democrats have stood by with nary a whimper.
 It is a gutless, unprincipled party, bought and paid for by the same interests that buy and pay for the Republican Party."

-Anderson has stated that despite his earlier belief that the Bush Administration would be merely an "aberration" in the history of the US, "President Obama has institutionalized some of the worst abuses of the Bush Administration."
+Anderson has stated that despite his earlier belief that the Bush administration would be merely an "aberration" in the history of the US, "President Obama has institutionalized some of the worst abuses of the Bush Administration."

 Criticisms of President Trump

-Anderson has been, from the outset, an adamant critic of Donald Trump.
-He has urged everyone, regardless of political party affiliation, to stand up against the racism, sexism, and fascism at the core of Donald Trump’s political ambitions.
-He has authored written pieces about Trump and his supporters, and produced two videos, in advance of the 2020 election, reflecting the sordid and misogynistic conduct and statements of Donald Trump throughout much of his life.
+Anderson has been an adamant critic of Donald Trump, having authored written pieces about Trump and his supporters, and produced two videos in advance of the 2020 election accusing him of misogynistic conduct.